camunda/camunda-docs/docs/product-manuals/operate/deployment/configuration.md

 ---
 ## Introduction

 Operate is a Spring Boot application.
-That means all ways to [configure](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config) a Spring Boot application can be applied.
-By default the configuration for Operate is stored in a YAML file `application.yml`.
+That means all provided ways to [configure](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config) a Spring Boot application can be applied.
+By default, the configuration for Operate is stored in a YAML file `application.yml`.
 All Operate related settings are prefixed with `camunda.operate`.
 The following parts are configurable:

 * [Webserver](#webserver)